CORE Team Leadership Guide:

 Laying The Foundation For A Disciplemaking Culture

-Based on insights from Justin Gravitt’s "The Foundation of a Disciple Making Culture"
+Based on insights from Justin Gravitt’s book,"The Foundation of a Disciple Making Culture"

-Based on insights from Justin Gravitt’s "The Foundation of a Disciple Making Culture"
+Based on insights from Justin Gravitt’s book,"The Foundation of a Disciple Making Culture"

-Common Vision - They are united around a clear, biblical understanding of what disciplemaking is—and why it matters.
+Common Vision - They are united around a clear, biblical understanding of WHAT disciplemaking and spiritual maturity entail, HOW the team will pursue them, and WHY they are essential.

-Ownership - Each person owns the mission personally and intentionally lives it out.
+Ownership - Each person owns the vision and mission personally and intentionally lives it out.

 Relational Resilience - They stay rooted in Christ and in one another, even through tension, hardship, or setbacks.